2023 Fall Conference

 Want to Present?

 Abstracts (not to exceed 150 words) will be solicited for oral and poster presentations that detail efforts in MSGC programs as well as non-MSGC-supported but related activities.
 Individuals planning to make a presentation at the conference should submit an abstract at the time of registration.
 We will be live-streaming the Keynote & Oral Presentations from the Conference.
 We cannot accommodate Virtual Presentations at the Conference.
-If you are unable to attend in person, you may record your presentation ahead of time.
-The video will be posted on the MSGC website and YouTube channel.
 On the registration form, note preference for oral or poster presentation.
 All information for the presentation – title, authors, institution, address, and abstract – are entered directly into the registration form.
 Oral presentations are not guaranteed due to limited space.

 - Talks are scheduled with 10 minutes for: